What types of messages can I send with a TFN?

 A signed paper form

 Carriers expect to see proof of opt-in during registration.
 If you can’t provide it, your application will be rejected.
+Ensure that the business name, email, and address in your application match the details presented during the opt-in process.
+Any mismatch can lead to rejection.
+Additionally, avoid using pre-checked boxes or requiring SMS consent to complete a form.

 What if I break the rules?